VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 # Migration from legacy Vaughan (Bon Echo) Cluster

+**NOTE:** The approach for migrating detailed here requires that you set up a second ssh key on killarney.
+Your public ssh key on the vaughan cluster will be different than the one on your local machine.

 The easiest way to migrate data from the legacy Vaughan (Bon Echo) Cluster to Killarney is by using a file transfer command (likely `rsync` or `scp`) from an SSH session.